B3rse/miscellaneous/README.md

-Miscellaneous files, docs and scripts.
+Miscellaneous files, docs and scripts